zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### Http.succeed ()

-Creates an `HTTP` that always returns the same response and never fails.
+Creates an HTTP application that always returns the same response and never fails.

 ```scala
   val app = Http.succeed(1)